Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 to automatically track which dependencies are used by an action (as [vestasys](http://www.vestasys.org/) used to do).
 In other words, dependency tracking is a form of code coverage at the meta-level for the build actions.
-A developer can thus "just" build his code interactively, and automatically extract from the session log a build script properly annotated with the dependencies actually used.
+A developer can thus “just” build his code interactively, and automatically extract from the session log a build script properly annotated with the dependencies actually used.
 Assuming the developer is using a deterministic dialect (as he should